ylogx/blog/_posts/2019-02-03-zomato-image-classification.md

 ---

 ## Introduction

-At [Zomato][zomato-homepage], we manage over half a billion images across our platform, with a daily influx of approximately 500 GBs of fresh visual data, totaling close to 100,000 new images every day.
-This blog details our journey in building a neural network-based machine learning model to classify these images into categories like food, ambiance, menu, etc. We will also discuss the challenges we faced when deploying such a model at Zomato's scale and our learnings from this deployment.
+At [Zomato][zomato-homepage], we manage more than half a billion images, which play a crucial role across various aspects of our platform.
+Every day, we process close to 100,000 new images, contributing to petabytes of data, with a daily influx of approximately 500 GB of fresh visual data.
+In this blog, we delve into how we built a neural network-based machine learning model to classify these images into categories like food, ambiance, menu, and more.
+We will also explore the challenges we encountered when deploying such a model at Zomato’s scale and share the lessons we learned from launching this initial model.

 ## The Need for Image Classification

-As a restaurant search, discovery, and delivery platform, our primary sources of images are:
+As a restaurant search, discovery, and delivery platform, Zomato's primary sources of images are:

-1. User-generated content from restaurant visit and food order reviews.
+1. **User-Uploaded Images**: These are images uploaded by users when they visit or order from a restaurant and write reviews.
-2. Professional photography from our restaurant listing team.
+2. **Team-Collected Images**: These are images our team gathers from restaurants while listing them on the platform.

 Image classification serves several critical functions at Zomato:

-1. **User Experience**: We can help users find ambiance images quickly by categorizing images into collections like food and ambiance.
-Previously, we manually tagged around 10-20 images per restaurant.
-Automating this process allows us to categorize all images uploaded across the platform.
+1. **Enhanced User Experience**: By categorizing images into collections such as food and ambiance, we can help users quickly find ambiance images.
+Previously, we manually tagged around 10-20 images per restaurant as food or ambiance shots.
+To enhance the user experience, we aimed to categorize all images uploaded across the platform.
-2. **Content Balance**: The majority of images uploaded on Zomato are food images.
-By categorizing images, we can surface ambiance images more effectively.
+2. **Content Balance**: The majority of images uploaded to Zomato are food-related, which can overshadow ambiance images.
+Classifying images allows us to surface ambiance shots more effectively, improving the visual balance of restaurant pages.
-3. **Content Quality**: Ensuring high-quality content is crucial.
-Automated tagging (e.g., human, selfies) can improve our photo moderation turnaround time.
+3. **Content Quality Assurance**: The quality of content on our platform is paramount.
+We have a dedicated team of moderators who work tirelessly to ensure that only the best content is showcased to our users.
+Automated tagging, such as identifying human faces or selfies, can significantly improve our photo moderation turnaround time.
-4. **Menu Management**: Identifying menu images helps our content team verify and ensure that only high-quality menu images are shown to users.
+4. **Menu Management**: Similarly, if an image appears to be a menu, we want our content team to review it to ensure only the highest quality menu images—those manually verified by our data collection team are shown to users.

 ## Building the Classifier

-Image classification is straightforward in a Jupyter notebook but challenging at Zomato's scale.
-We needed a system to moderate close to half a million images daily.
-This blog post covers our initial model built in 2016 and insights for future retraining.
+Image classification is fairly straightforward from a technical standpoint, especially when working in a Jupyter notebook.
+However, our challenge was magnified by the fact that this was our first deep learning project to be deployed in production, and the scale was daunting.
+We needed to build a system capable of moderating nearly half a million images daily.
+The initial model was trained in 2016, and this blog post not only recounts our experience from that time but also provides insights into how we would approach retraining today.

-When building the model, we used [Luigi][luigi-home] to tie our data gathering, data preprocessing, model training, and validation together.
-Luigi helped us build a DAG-based pipeline, ensuring that each step depended on the completion of previous steps.
-Luigi also provided a visual interface to monitor the progress of our data and model pipeline.
+To streamline the entire process—from data gathering to preprocessing, model training, and validation—we utilized [Luigi][luigi-home].
+Luigi allowed us to create a DAG-based pipeline, ensuring that each step was dependent on the completion of the previous ones.
+This approach was crucial for maintaining the integrity and flow of the pipeline.
+Luigi also provided a user-friendly visual interface, which made it easier to monitor the progress of our data and model pipeline.

 ### Dataset Gathering

-Before convincing our PMs about the feasibility of deep learning, we needed a large labeled dataset.
-Our initial labels were food, ambiance, menu, and human.
-Future labels could include indoor shots, outdoor shots, drinks, and dishes.
+Before we could demonstrate the effectiveness of this "new deep learning" approach to our PMs, we needed a substantial amount of labeled data.
+We started with four primary labels: food, ambiance, menu, and human.
+In the future, we planned to expand these categories to include indoor shots, outdoor shots, drinks, and dishes.

 ![food, ambiance, menu, human image collage][fahm-collage]

 #### Food & Ambiance

-We used manually tagged images from Zomato, downloading 50,000 food and 50,000 ambiance images.
+At Zomato, we had manually tagged images classified as food and ambiance shots.
+We downloaded 50,000 images for each category to build our classification dataset.

 #### Menu

-Menu dataset generation was straightforward due to our extensive, manually tagged menu collection.
-We downloaded 50,000 menu images from S3.
+Generating the dataset for menus was the most straightforward task.
+Given Zomato’s vast collection of manually tagged and categorized menus (one of the foundational elements of the company), we downloaded 50,000 menu images from S3, distributed across randomly selected restaurants.

 #### Humans

-Human dataset creation was tricky.
-We used the [YouTube dataset][youtube-dataset], despite its mixed scenes.
-Using an initial model, we generated approximate labels, which our moderation team quickly corrected.
-Additionally, to suppliment this dataset, we used the [LFW dataset][lfw-dataset] for face shots.
+Curating the dataset for humans was more challenging.
+We initially used the [YouTube dataset][youtube-dataset], which includes images with mixed scenes.
+For example, some images contain humans, but they might also exhibit characteristics of an ambiance shot, leading to potential misclassifications.
+Our strategy was to train a basic model with this dataset, generate approximate labels, and have our internal moderation team quickly correct them—significantly speeding up the labeling process compared to starting from scratch.

+To address the need for face shots, which were limited in the YouTube dataset, we incorporated the [LFW dataset by UMass][lfw-dataset], also known as the Labeled Faces in the Wild dataset.

 ![lfw images preview][lfw-images-preview]

 ### Dataset Preprocessing

+After gathering the data, our next step was preprocessing.
+We had a large collection of images categorized into food, ambiance, menu, and human.
+For model training, it was essential to iterate over this data efficiently and feed it into Keras.

-With a large dataset categorized into food, ambiance, menu, and human, the next step was preprocessing.
-We used [Hierarchical Data Format (HDF5)][h5py-home] to build an out-of-memory iterable dataframe.
-Using the pythonic interface of h5py allowed slicing and dicing terabytes of data, as if they were numpy arrays in-memory.
-Each image was resized to 227x227, cleaned, and augmented through rotation, scaling, zooming, and cropping.
-Future retraining might utilize the RecordIO format for storing images.
+To handle this, we used the [Hierarchical Data Format][hdf] ([HDF5][h5py-home]) to create an out-of-memory iterable dataframe.
+With the [pythonic interface][h5py-docs] provided by [h5py][h5py-git], we could slice and manipulate terabytes of data as if they were numpy arrays in memory.

+We resized each image to 227x227 pixels and performed several cleaning steps.
+Additionally, we augmented the dataset by creating multiple variations of each image through rotation, scaling, zooming, and cropping.
+In future retraining efforts, we plan to explore using the RecordIO format for storing images in classification tasks.

 ### Training the Model

-We started with [AlexNet][alexnet-paper], a proven [open-source][alexnet-implementation] model in 2016, and also experimented with [Inception v3][inception-v3-paper] and [Google LeNet][goog-lenet-paper].
-Given the complexities of setting up TensorFlow back then due to lack of pip packages, we used [Keras][keras] as the framework with [Theano][theano] as the backend.
-Today, we would still use Keras but with [AWS Sagemaker][aws-sagemaker] for training.
+We began our journey with [AlexNet][alexnet-paper], a well-established model in 2016 with multiple [open source implementations][alexnet-implementation] available.
+Alongside AlexNet, we experimented with other architectures like [Inception v3][inception-v3-paper] and [Google LeNet][goog-lenet-paper].
+While these models served us well at the time, today there are more accurate and efficient options available, such as ResNet, MobileNet, and others.

+We chose [Keras][keras] as our framework due to its flexibility, particularly its ability to switch backend engines (e.g., Theano, TensorFlow) in the future.
+In 2016, installing TensorFlow wasn't as straightforward as it is today (pip install tensorflow), so we opted for [Theano][theano] as our backend engine.
+Theano provided reliable and consistent results and was easier to set up with Keras during that period.
+Although Keras remains our preferred choice for writing models, if we were to do this now, we would leverage a platform like [AWS Sagemaker][aws-sagemaker] for training.

-![Alexnet layers description image][alexnet-layers-image]
+![AlexNet layers description image][alexnet-layers-image]

-Our models were initially trained on in-house GPU servers and later on [AWS GPU p2.xlarge instances][aws-gpu-instances].
-We trained from scratch to better fit our restaurant domain photos, achieving ~92% validation accuracy with 50,000 images per class (food, ambiance, menu, human).
+We initially trained our models on in-house GPU servers before transitioning to [AWS GPU p2.xlarge instances][aws-gpu-instances] to scale our efforts.
+Rather than using transfer learning on an existing ImageNet model, we trained our models from scratch to better fit the unique characteristics of our restaurant industry domain photos.
+We worked with 50,000 images for each of our four classes: food, ambiance, menu, and human.
+As illustrated in the graph below, our efforts resulted in achieving approximately 92% validation accuracy.

 ![Accuracy-Loss Graph][clazzify-accuracy-loss-graph]